The Ultimate Dallas Roofing FAQ

 • Tear-off of your old roof isn’t always necessary, but in some cases, it is.

 The best way to figure out how much a new roof will cost you is to call an expert from New View Roofing.
-Our team will spend time on your roof examining it for damage – and if you can prolong your roof’s lifespan with a few repairs, we’ll let you know.
-Repairing always costs less than replacing, and we want to make sure you’re making the most cost-effective choices.
+Our team will spend time on your roof examining it for damage – and if repairs may be appropriate based on the condition of the roof, we’ll let you know.
+In many situations, repairs may cost less than a full roof replacement, depending on the extent of the damage, and we want to make sure you’re making the most cost-effective choices.
 If your roof does need to be replaced, we’ll talk to you about the materials you want to use, develop a plan, and give you a customized quote so you know just how much roof replacement is going to cost you.

 Should I Repair or Replace My Roof?